 The homeowners approached Collaborative wanting to update their small 1,000 square-foot home in Seattle’s Fremont neighborhood.
-The design team’s challenge is to develop the steep slope site to take advantage of territorial views of the city and mountains while adhering to strict zoning requirements.
-The main design objectives include programming for a growing family and strong indoor/outdoor connections.
+The design team’s challenge was to develop the steep slope site to take advantage of territorial views of the city and mountains while adhering to strict zoning requirements.
+The main design objectives included programming for a growing family and strong indoor/outdoor connections.

 All four floors of the home connect through an open central circulation tower.
 The main floor consists of a light-filled entry corridor, garage and entrance to the accessory dwelling unit (ADU); the second floor is home to key living spaces including the living room, kitchen, dining room, wet bar, patio, floor-to-ceiling windows and a custom fireplace; the third floor is for quieter spaces including bedrooms, media room and home office; and the fourth floor is dedicated to the expansive roof deck with territorial views and a solar-ready rooftop.